GatesWang/labdaycalendar/README.txt

-This is an app designed to help students at EBHS.
-It helps students to keep track of lab days.
+This app was originally designed to help students at EBHS to keep track of lab days.
+It has since expanded to give students notifications of gradebook updates.